 Environment Configuration

-Agor’s managed environments let a repo ship a library of named variants (lean, postgres, full, …) that every worktree can pick from.
-Variants are Handlebars-templated and get rendered into a per-worktree snapshot that the Start/Stop/Nuke/Logs buttons execute against.
+Agor’s managed environments let a repo ship a library of named variants (lean, postgres, full, …) that every branch can pick from.
+Variants are Handlebars-templated and get rendered into a per-branch snapshot that the Start/Stop/Nuke/Logs buttons execute against.

 This page documents the data model, the template vars, deployment-local overrides, and the permission rules.

-What it looks like on the card: a green env pill, one-click open, and start/stop/logs/edit icons right next to your worktree’s PR badge.
+What it looks like on the card: a green env pill, one-click open, and start/stop/logs/edit icons right next to your branch’s PR badge.

 Overview